-Board of Directors Cook County Health and Hospitals System of Illinois d/b/a Cook County Health Cook County, Illinois
+Board of Directors Cook County Health and Hospitals System of Illinois d/b/a Cook County Health

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States (Government Auditing Standards), the financial statements of Cook County Health and Hospitals System of Illinois d/b/a Cook County Health (CCH), an enterprise fund of Cook County, Illinois (the County), as of and for the year ended November 30, 2023, and the related notes to the financial statements, which collectively comprise CCH's basic financial statements, and have issued our report thereon dated May 31, 2024.
-Our report includes an emphasis of matter for the implementation of Governmental Accounting Standards Board Statement No. 96, Subscription-Based Information Technology Arrangements.
-Our opinion is not modified with respect to this matter.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States (Government Auditing Standards), the financial statements of Cook County Health and Hospitals System of Illinois d/b/a Cook County Health (CCH), an enterprise fund of Cook County, Illinois (the County), as of and for the year ended November 30, 2024, and the related notes to the financial statements, which collectively comprise the CCH's basic financial statements, and have issued our report thereon dated May 29, 2025.

-Report on Internal Control over Financial Reporting
+Report on Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statements, we considered CCH's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of CCH's internal control.
+In planning and performing our audit of the financial statements, we considered CCH's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of CCH's internal control.
 Accordingly, we do not express an opinion on the effectiveness of CCH's internal control.